Safe Ministry Reps

 Mandatory Reporters Guide

-This is an online, interactive guide aimed a mandatory reporters (but usable by anyone) hosted by the NSW government ‘Keep Them Safe’ website.
-It is designed to help assess whether a case meets the new risk of significant harm threshold for reporting children and young people at risk in NSW.
+This is an online, interactive guide developed by the NSW Department of Communities and Justice aimed at mandatory reporters (but usable by anyone).
+It is designed to help assess whether a case meets the ‘risk of significant harm’ threshold for reporting children and young people at risk in NSW.

 Mandatory Reporters Guide